drvinceknight/pfm/docs/_labsheets/08-linear-algebra.md

    What is the contribution of each player and what is the total contribution for \\(N=50\\)?

-8. **Tickable** Modify the problem of question 7 with the assumption that the contributions are now made by triplets of players so that: business person \\(i\\) and **half** of the contribution of business person
+8. **TICKABLE** Modify the problem of question 7 with the assumption that the contributions are now made by triplets of players so that: business person \\(i\\) and **half** of the contribution of business person
    \\(i+1\\), and **a third** of the contributions of business person \\(i+2\\)